Southwest Corridor Park

 - Use of primary and secondary sources to study local history

 The children's garden near the Lorber Family Playground in Jackson Square is a project of the SWCPC/PMAC and the RealKidz program at Bromley Heath/Mildred Hailey Apartments.

-In partnership with BostonCares and others, the SWCPC hosts volunteer days for youth groups as well as the many adult and family groups that volunteer in the park.
+In partnership with BostonCares, many school groups and others, the SWCPC hosts volunteer days for youth groups as well as the many adult and family groups that volunteer in the park.
 Tasks include preparing garden beds, planting and transplanting, weeding, pruning and other garden and landscaping work.

 Community Garden Coordinators Sign-in